wp-plugins/meks-flexible-shortcodes/readme.txt

 2. Shortcodes in action - example

 == Changelog ==

+= 1.2.1 =
+* Minor CSS improvements for some shortcode elements

 = 1.2.0 =
 * Added another set of icons (Simple Line Icons)